kubernetes/enhancements/keps/sig-node/6247-kubelet-watchdog-diagnostics/README.md

 - This KEP does not add kubelet configuration fields for watchdog timeout budgets.
 - This KEP does not add metrics, events, or NodeConditions.
+- This KEP does not initially add Node Problem Detector integration.
 - This KEP does not redesign kubelet health checking.
 - This KEP does not define node self-healing behavior beyond existing systemd watchdog behavior.
+- This KEP does not dynamically disable watchdog health checks that fail or time out.
 - This KEP does not change the non-Linux watchdog implementation.
 - This KEP does not guarantee forced cancellation of health checker or `SdNotify()` internals that block in non-cancellable code.